-Mats Larhed, Anders Hallberg, Jonas Sävmarker, Patrik Nordeman, Ashkan Fardost, Jonas Rydfjord, Bobo Skillinghaug
+Mats Larhed, Anders Hallberg, Jonas Sävmarker, Ashkan Fardost, Jonas Rydfjord, Bobo Skillinghaug

 Introduction: Transition metal-catalyzed coupling reactions of aryl halides or pseudohalides have emerged as one of the most versatile types of carbon-carbon and carbon-heteroatom bond forming processes.
 Numerous elegant transformations in natural and non-natural product synthesis have been reported.
 Cross-couplings and Heck reactions constitute important tools in medicinal chemistry since they allow preparation of compounds substituted with a variety of functional groups, with diverse physicochemical properties, from a common precursor.
 Despite the extensive use of the Heck coupling, the reaction still suffers from severe limitations.
 These include unsatisfactory control of chemoselectivity, regioselectivity, stereoselectivity, double bond migration and selectivity in multifunctionalizations.
 Provided these factors could be controlled, the Heck reaction would have a considerably greater potential in selective organic synthesis and particularly in combinatorial organic chemistry.
-In addition, the possibility to perform metal-catalyzed chemistry in neat water employing energy-efficient microwave heating appears attractive from a green perspective.
+In addition, the possibility to perform metal-catalyzed chemistry in neat water or in flow-mode employing energy-efficient microwave heating appears attractive from a green perspective.

 Aim: To develop new highly selective metal-catalysed coupling reactions.
 To investigate high-temperature water as an environmentally friendly reaction solvent.
+To develop continuous flow methodologies.

 Method: In the Heck chemistry arena, we are focusing our research efforts on the oxidative addition, insertion and double bond migration processes, with the ultimate goal of developing robust and general synthetic methods.
 We investigate and expand the scope of chelation-controlled and ligand controlled Heck reactions.
 Furthermore, we are examining the unique properties of neat water at high temperature as the reaction medium.
 A profound mechanistic insight into metal-ligand interactions is a prerequisite for a successful programme.
-The use of microwave "flash-heating" for accelerating palladium-catalyzed coupling reactions is also examined.
+The use of microwave "flash-heating" for accelerating palladium-catalyzed coupling reactions is also examined, as well as continuous flow methodologies.